Dog vs. Horse Shampoo: What’s Safe for Your Guinea Pig, Dog, and Horse?

 Dog PH Balance

 The dog’s skin pH is almost acidic, with a range of 5.5 to 7.5.
 It differs from human skin, which is more acidic, and from other animals such as horses.
-Applying human shampoo on dogs can remove the natural oils and compromise the skin barrier of dogs, which causes dryness or irritation.
+Applying human shampoo to dogs can remove their natural oils and compromise their skin barrier, leading to dryness or irritation.

-Dog shampoos are created to correspond with this particular pH.
-An adequate pH-balanced dog shampoo keeps skin healthy, minimises the chances of infections, and makes their coat bright and fluffy.
-Before using, it is always necessary to be sure that the product is stamped with the phrase pH balanced for dogs.
+Dog shampoos are specially made to match the pH of dog skin.
+A pH-balanced shampoo keeps your dog’s skin healthy, lowers the risk of infections, and makes their coat shiny and fluffy.
+Before buying, always check that the label says “pH balanced for dogs.”

 Horse pH Balance